Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Framework of ASR based on discrete representation

 2) A trained K-means model with $ K $ clusters is then applied to discretize $ \boldsymbol{x} $ into a sequence of discrete units $ \boldsymbol{u}=\left[ u_1, u_2, \dots, u_L \right] $.
 The resulting discrete sequence maintains the same length as the hidden representations from the SSL model, where each $ u_t $ is obtained by minimizing the Euclidean distance between the feature $ x_t $ and the closest centroid $ c_u $:

 After the aforementioned processing, the sequence of discrete tokens remains temporally aligned with the original speech features.
 However, these tokens still contain redundancies, such as repeated or co-occurring units.
 Notably, once speech signals are converted into discrete units, they can be viewed as a special type of language, similar to tokenized text in traditional NLP tasks.
 This enables the direct application of established NLP techniques for text processing and modeling.
-To reduce redundancy caused by repetition or co-occurring units, we employ deduplication and subword modeling to shorten the input sequence.
+To reduce redundancy caused by repetition or co-occurring units and speed up training, following the settings in \cite{chang2024exploring}, we employ deduplication and subword modeling to shorten the input sequence.
 Deduplication compresses consecutive identical tokens into a single token.
 Subword modeling iteratively merges the two most frequent consecutive tokens and adds the merged token to the vocabulary \cite{guo2025recent}.

 3) Finally, the processed discrete unit sequences serve as inputs to the downstream ASR model, where the corresponding transcription text acts as the learning target for the ASR task.